Saki-JSU/Bioinformatics/scRNA-seq/tutorial/ReadMe.md

 See **Step3.R** for details.

 ## Step 4: Normalization
 This step introduces three normalization methods: CPM, SCRAN and Downsampled.
-Normalization is a way to remove batch effects.
+Normalization is a way to relieve batch effects.

 PCA & RLE plots are used to illustrate the performance of normalization.
 The centers are shaped in a lined clearly.
 We believe SCRAN is a better choice.